 By the spring of 1970 when you could still purchase AK47 rifles without a worry, Gaye’s successes could not shield him from the depths of depression.

-His drug addiction, his constant fighting with his family, his endless professional disputes with Motown’s founder Berry Gordy weighed in on him as did his social concerns — the continued war in Vietnam, the persistence of poverty and social injustice, and the broken promises of the civil rights movement.
+His muse treatment for drug addiction, his constant fighting with his family, his endless professional disputes with Motown’s founder Berry Gordy weighed in on him as did his social concerns — the continued war in Vietnam, the persistence of poverty and social injustice, and the broken promises of the civil rights movement.

 Most of all, however, Gaye felt deeply the loss of Tammi Terrell, his sometime-lover and his partner in songs such as “It Takes Two,” “Ain’t Nothing Like the Real Thing,” and “You’re All I Need to Get By,” among others.
 Terrell had collapsed while on tour with Gaye in 1967 and had been diagnosed with a malignant brain tumor.
 She had stopped touring but continued to record while also undergoing numerous operations.